meltwater/esi-include-webpack-plugin/README.md

 # Contributing

 ## Where and how to make changes?
 All work shall be done in a branch and PR shall be made to master in this repository.
 PRs require review and approval by an owner of the project.
-Upon approval the code will be merged and CI will deploy.
+Upon approval the code will be merged and CI will create a new npm package version.

 ## Commit messages
 Commit messages shall be descriptive and follow the format of [semantic-release][semantic-release-1] as they are used to determine version number changes on publish.